kipcole9/elixir_timezone_rfc/README.md

 This document requests comments on a proposal to define timezone support for the [Elixir](https://elixir-lang.org) programming language as [requested](https://elixirforum.com/t/call-for-proposals-time-zone-support-in-elixir/14743) by [Michael Muskala](https://michal.muskala.eu) on June 19th, 2018

+## Status

+This is an incomplete work in progress design to faciliate conversation and contribution.

 ## Principles

 As stated in the original forum message: